mturley/patternfly-react/packages/react-core/src/components/FileUpload/examples/FileUpload.md

 `FileUpload` is a thin wrapper around the `FileUploadField` presentational component.
 If you need to implement your own logic for accepting files, you can instead render a `FileUploadField` directly, which does not include `react-dropzone` and requires additional props (e.g. `onBrowseButtonClick`, `onClearButtonClick`, `isDragActive`).

 Note that the `isLoading` prop is styled to position the spinner dead center above the entire component, so it should not be used with `hideDefaultPreview` unless a custom empty-state preview is provided via `children`.
-In the below example, turning on `isLoading` will force `hideDefaultPreview` to turn off.
+The below example prevents `isLoading` and `hideDefaultPreview` from being used at the same time.
+You can always provide your own spinner as part of the `children`!

 ```js title=Custom-file-upload
 import React from 'react';